 The reforms introduce a common approach across ITSA and VAT, making the system fairer and more consistent.

 The regime is designed for taxes with regular submission obligations.
-It will apply first to VAT customers for accounting periods beginning on or after 1 April 2022.
-This will be followed by:
+It will apply first to VAT customers for accounting periods beginning on or after 1 January 2023.

 - ITSA customers with business or property income over £10,000 per year (who are mandated for Making Tax Digital (MTD) for ITSA) from the tax year beginning 6 April 2024, and